submariner-io/enhancements/submariner/OVN-Interconnect.md

 ![UpdatedTopology](./images/submariner-ovn-ic.png)

-### SubmarinerGatewayPod
+### SubmarinerRouteAgentPod

-The Submariner g/w pod will be responsible for creating the SubmarinerGWRoute CR.
+The Submariner Route-agent pod will be responsible for creating the SubmarinerGWRoute CR.
 It will be used only for OVN CNI right now.
 For every
 RemoteEndpointCreated event a SubmarinerGWRouteCR will be created.
 The nextHop will be the interface IP through which we can reach the cable driver.
 In the case of OVN it will be the IP of ovn-k8s-mp0 interface.

-The SubmarinerDefaultRoute CRD will also be created by Submariner Gateway.
+The SubmarinerDefaultRoute CRD will also be created by Submariner Route-agent.
 It will have the list of remote clusters connected to the gateway.
 The nexthop will be the transit switch IP of the G/W node.
 If the transit switch IP is missing this CRD will not be created, which means it is a non-IC setup.

+The Routeagent will have these controllers added to it

 #### SubmarinerGWRouteCR Controller

-This controller will be responsible for programming the OVN cluster router, and it shall be a part of Submariner g/w pod.
+This controller will be responsible for programming the OVN cluster router, it will react only in a g/w node.
 When a SubmarinerGWRoute
 CR is created or modified the controller shall create or update a routing policy in OVN cluster router with a priority of 20000, and it should redirect any traffic destined to remote CIDR to the ovn-k8s-mp0 interface IP.

 ```bash